Annual Planning: Create a Winning Annual Plan for 2020

 Hint 1: Appoint an Expert Annual Planning Facilitator

 Preferably not the CEO or executive team member.

-When designating a facilitator, consider this: when senior team members facilitate your important planning meetings, it can cause participants to withhold agendas or thoughts, to resist challenging others, to not be challenged in their thinking, and to not be fully engaged.
+When designating a annual planning facilitator, consider this: when senior team members facilitate your important planning meetings, it can cause participants to withhold agendas or thoughts, to resist challenging others, to not be challenged in their thinking, and to not be fully engaged.

 If you are a company with more than 50 employees and $10mm in revenue, we suggest you hire an outside facilitator to bring out the best in your team and you.

 If you are the CEO, it is almost impossible to participate and facilitate your own planning session at the same time.
 Your team is already used to deferring to your opinions.
 Couple the power of being the CEO with the power of being the facilitator, and your opportunity to listen, learn and get the best ideas from your team falls dramatically.
 Instead, pass the facilitation duties to someone else and immerse yourself in the meeting.
 Your ideas and contribution to the discussions will provide a much greater return compared to your facilitating the meeting.